cernst11/solais-web/README.md

 # Solais Web for LIFX

-Solais is a single page application to create a colorful light scene based on your favourite picutres
+Solais is a single page application to create a colorful light scene based on your favourite pictures

 ## Screenshots